tobiasbriones/blog/cs/fp/ml/design/comparison/ml-dataset-symmetry-_-relating-an-mit-approach-to-my-recent-type-system-work-on-removing-redundancy/index.md

 opportunity to expand on these essential concepts by relating the MIT article in the ML field to my articles in FP terms.

-I restated the importance of taking FP concepts like **sum/refinement/isomorphic types, GADTs, and type families/classes** to leverage domain patterns as an efficient design without redundancies.
+I restated the importance of taking FP concepts like sum/refinement/isomorphic types, GADTs, and type families/classes to leverage domain patterns as an efficient design without redundancies.

-I reemphasized the concepts of **expressions, factorization, orthogonality, perpendicularity, dimensionality, partitions, symmetries/patterns/invariants, and engineering-grade software**.
+I reemphasized the concepts of expressions, factorization, orthogonality, perpendicularity, dimensionality, partitions, symmetries/patterns/invariants, and engineering-grade software.

-From my articles and the MIT reference, I've shown many redundancy cases to optimize with the above concepts, including but not limited to inefficiencies **affecting the domain types, runtime execution, *and now* deep learning training time**.
+From my articles and the MIT reference, I've shown many redundancy cases to optimize with the above concepts, including but not limited to **inefficiencies affecting the domain types, runtime execution, *and now* deep learning training time**.
 We can keep adding, like database persistence (we already have normal forms for relational DBs), etc.

 Whenever you find an invariant, you can apply its underlying transformations without changing the property.
-Such pattern detection skills are leveraged for optimizing domains, thus **helping reach the engineering grade since engineering is a function of its domain**.
+Such pattern detection skills are leveraged for optimizing domains, thus helping reach the engineering grade since **engineering is a function of its domain**.

 It's also clear how engineering results are empowered whenever its domain is optimized, with theoretical results like theorems and research.
-Therefore, optimizing the domain is the first key for reaching the engineering grade (in software and any other engineering discipline).
+Therefore, **optimizing the domain is the first key for reaching the engineering grade** (in software and any other engineering discipline).

 Newer extraordinary undertakings will always be available for MathSwe, like the